Brunswick council adopts climate resolution

 The goal is that it will “kickstart action around climate change and elevate the level of discussion” around the topic, Bowdoin student Leif Maynard said.
 “The climate crisis is an emergency and it’s important to recognize that,” he added.

-By signing the resolution, councilors also urge “all governments and people to initiate social and economic mobilization to reverse global warming,” citing the destructive and increasing wildfires, floods, rising seas, droughts and extreme weather.
+By signing the resolution, councilors also urge “all governments and people to initiate social and economic mobilization to reverse global warming,” citing increasingly destructive wildfires, floods, rising seas, droughts and extreme weather.

 “We want to collaborate in town more,” student Perrin Milliken told the council at the last meeting.
 “We don’t want this just to be a college thing.
 This is a young people’s movement and we want to get the local schools and residents involved and get everyone to cooperate together.”